xapian/xapian/xapian-applications/omega/docs/cgiparams.rst

 	DONT_CARE (the Xapian database backend will use whichever order is most efficient).
 Any characters after the first are ignored.

-AUTOBOOST
+BOOST
-        specify one or more terms to be considered in weight contribution for document without affecting selection using Query operation `OP_AND_MAYBE`.
+        specify terms to be considered in weight contribution (using coord) for a document without affecting selection using Query operation `OP_AND_MAYBE`.

-        `AUTOBOOST` for boolean terms is only supported with bm25, tf-idf, coord weighting schemes.
+        User provided boost is used to scale term weight using `OP_SCALE_WEIGHT` e.g `BOOST=2,Tten` will add scaled weight contribution of term `Tten` provided by coord weighting scheme.

 Display parameters and navigation
 ---------------------------------